 The LSAT is offered four times per year.
 Students are strongly urged to take it in June before their senior year or the next October.

 Not only does LSAC administer the entrance exam, it also offers the official guide to U.S. law schools.
 The guide assists the student in preparation for the exam, applying to law school, and the study of law.
-Booklets and an LSAT study guide are available in the Office of Career Development.
+Booklets and an LSAT study guide are available in the Institute for Career Readiness and Lifelong Learning.

 The LSAT will challenge every student's academic abilities.
 Students interested in attending law school should consider intensive preparation for the LSAT well in advance of the examination date.
 LSAT preparation materials are available through LSAC or retail bookstores.
 In addition, accredited study courses are available to assist the student.